jgador/loggle/azure/README.md

 2. Under **Operations**, choose **Run command** (see [Microsoft Docs](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/run-command) for background).
 3. Select **RunShellScript** and execute `sudo cat /etc/loggle/setup.log`.

-The tail of the log should include `Loggle setup complete.` along with the container status summary printed by `setup.sh`.
+The tail of the log should include `Loggle setup complete.` along with the container status summary printed by `install.sh`.